 |Family Law SuperSplitting Documents for SMSFs

 These documents are designed to assist and provide advisers and SMSF trustees with practical guidance on the steps required to ‘split’ superannuation in an SMSF context following a marriage or relationship breakdown.
-It covers both married couples and couples terminating a de facto relationship whether that relationship was same sex or different sex.
+The documents cover both married couples and couples terminating a de facto relationship, whether that relationship be same sex or different sex.
 These documents are designed to be used where one of the following has been served on the trustee of the SMSF: